-Some medical insurance plans don’t include vision care.
-You may want to buy a vision insurance plan to cover your yearly eye exams and any problems that may arise.
+Some medical insurance plans, including Medicare, don’t include vision care.
+If yours doesn’t make sure to buy a vision insurance plan to cover your yearly eye exams and any problems that may arise.
 If you’ve avoided the eye doctor because your vision is sharp, you still need a yearly checkup for potential eye diseases before they become a problem.
 I bought a VSP individual vision plan and wrote a blog post about it with more details here.

-I know from experience that wearing contacts adds extra wrinkles around your eyes especially if you rub them when they get irritated.
+I know from experience that wearing contacts adds extra wrinkles around your eyes especially if you rub them when they’re irritated.
 Having an effective eye cream helps keep your eye area supple and smooth.
 There are so many to choose from but some are better than others.
 Their effectiveness also depends on your skin’s unique chemistry and whether or not you are sensitive to certain ingredients.
-Sometimes an eye product that is all natural can be more irritating than those that are not.
+Sometimes an all-natural eye product can be more irritating than those that are not.
 Below are a few I’ve tried and liked.

-Murad Retinol Youth Renewal Eye Serum – If you’re seriously lacking hydration in your eye area, you’ll want to try this eye serum.
-It also brightens your eye area giving it a more youthful look.
+- Murad Retinol Youth Renewal Eye Serum – If you’re seriously lacking hydration in your eye area, you’ll want to try this eye serum.
+It’s made to brighten your eyes over 50 and give them a more youthful look.
 Its main ingredient is a time-released Retinol.
 You can use it in conjunction with Murad’s Renewing Eye Cream.